thorsten/phpMyFAQ/docs/administration.md

 ### 5.2.7 News Administration

 phpMyFAQ offers the ability to post news on the starting page of your FAQ.
-In the administration area you can create new news, edit existing news or delete them.
+In the administration area, you can create new news, edit existing news or delete them.

 ### 5.2.8 Attachment Administration

-In the attachment administration, you can see an overview of all all attachments with their filename, file size, language and MIME type.
+In the attachment administration, you can see an overview of all attachments with their filename, file size, language and MIME type.
 You can delete them, too.

 ### 5.2.9 Tags Administration

-You can edit existing tags, of if you need to, you can delete the tag.
+You can edit existing tags, and if you need to, you can delete the tag.

 ## 5.3 Statistics

 ### 5.3.1 Ratings

-Below every FAQ, a visitor has the chance to rate the overall quality of a FAQ by giving ratings from 1 to 5 (whereas 1 is the worst, 5 the best rating).
+Below every FAQ, a visitor has the chance to rate the overall quality of a FAQ by giving ratings from one to five (whereas 1 is the worst, 5 the best rating).
 In the statistics, the average rating and number of votes becomes visible for every rated FAQ.
-To give you a quick overview, FAQs with an average rating of 2 or worse are displayed in red, an average above 4 results in a green number.
+To give you a quick overview, FAQs with an average rating of two or worse are displayed in red, an average above 4 results in a green number.

 ### 5.3.2 View sessions

 This function lets you keep track of your visitors.
 Every visitor is assigned an ID when coming to your starting page, that identifies a user during his whole visit.
-Using the information gathered here, you could reconstruct the way visitors use your FAQ and make necessary adjustments to your categories, content or keywords.
+Using the information gathered here, you could reconstruct the way visitors use your FAQ and make the necessary adjustments to your categories, content or keywords.

 ### 5.3.3 View Admin log

 The admin log allows you to track any actions taken by users in the admin area of phpMyFAQ.
-If you feel you have an intruder in the system you can find out for sure by checking the admin log.
+If you feel you have an intruder in the system, you can find out for sure by checking the admin log.

 ### 5.3.4 Search statistics

-On the search statistics page you'll get a report about which keywords and how often your users are searching.
+On the search statistics page, you'll get a report about which keywords and how often your users are searching.
 This information is split into keywords, the number of searches for this term, the language and the overall percentage.

 ### 5.3.5 Reports

-On the report page you can select various data columns to generate a report about content and usage of your FAQ installation.
+On the report page, you can select various data columns to generate a report about content and usage of your FAQ installation.
 You can export the report then as a CSV file.

 ## 5.4 Imports & Exports